quattromani/childrenssafetyimmobilizer/index.md

 ## CURRENT METHODS OF PHYSICAL RESTRAINT

 Traditional methods for keeping children still during medical procedures, such as the papoose board, “burrito wrapping,” and “brute force” direct hands-on restraint, rely on physical force, often without the child’s consent.
-This form of restraint can be distressing, increasing a child’s apprehension and potentially leading to post-traumatic stress.
+These forms of restraint can be distressing, increasing a child’s apprehension and anxiety.
 Such techniques should only be considered in emergency situations when no other alternatives are available.

 The use of restraint and immobilization in pediatric care is a significant concern for healthcare professionals.
 There is a growing need for a less invasive, more psychologically sensitive approach to immobilization that prioritizes the well-being of both the child and the parent.
 The methods we choose for holding children during procedures ultimately reflect our values as a society.